 The Organization had receivables due from federal and state governments, agencies, and foundations for resident fees.
 Management believes credit risk related to these receivables was limited due to their nature.
-During 2019, one foundation represented 82% of the Organization's contributions receivable at September 30, 2019.

 The Organization invests in various investment securities, which are exposed to various risks, such as interest rate, market and credit.
 Due to the level of risk associated with certain investment securities and the level of uncertainty related to changes in the value of investment securities, it is at least reasonably possible that changes in risk in the near term would affect the investment balance and the amount reported in the accompanying combined financial statements.